great looking table, nice figs, nice guys - what it's all about!

 It probably would have been faster for the Normans to pick one Unit of Brigans to attack the opposing Brigans, while using one bowmen to help with the attack on the far ford, the easiest place to break thru.
 This would have gotten the Knights across the river faster and in better shape, which would have positioned them better to attack the camp from the flank / rear.
 Instead, the Welsh relieved their camp first.

-Another choice with the Norman mercenary Bowmen was to not put them on the hill but in a supporting and distracting position behind the woods - this would have held off at least one Unit from the attack on the redoubt as their shooting into the rear would be doubled, so they couldn't be ignored.
+An interesting alternative choice with the Norman mercenary Bowmen would be to put them in a supporting and distracting position behind the woods instead of on the hill.
+This would have held off at least one Unit from the attack on the redoubt as their shooting into the rear would be doubled, so they couldn't be ignored.
+With a little luck, they might take out a Unit and survive to keep shooting.
 As it was, they were quickly destroyed by the Welsh Bowmen in the camp and were unable to keep the redoubt from being overwhelmed at 3-1 odds.
 Granted, it still held out a long time, but that had more to do with poor dice on the part of the Welsh!

 Overall, the gridded rules worked very well.
 Players were confined to clear and obvious maneuvering, which speeded the game along.
 The tactical choices were clear and in a re-play of the scenario, I think the Normans would have won.